OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/more-types/01-run-archive-node.md

    - Arbitrum One Classic database snapshot
      - Download the latest Arbitrum One Classic database snapshot at [@arbOneClassicArchiveSnapshot@](@arbOneClassicArchiveSnapshot@) and place it in the mounted point directory
      - Note that other chains don't have Classic blocks, and thus don't require an initial genesis database.
+   - Snapshot Explorer
+     - You can find more snapshots on our [snapshot explorer](https://snapshot-explorer.arbitrum.io/)

 ### Review and configure ports